BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

 # How to ?
 For AWS.

-We choosed to sync our 2 satis servers with an S3 bucket.
+We chose to sync our 2 satis servers with an S3 bucket.

 ![full system with s3 syncing](/images/posts/composer-installation-without-github/4.png)